Siberian Tiger Introduction Project

-The Siberian Tiger Introduction Project involves reestablishing populations of the Siberian tiger, also known as the Amur tiger, in their former range and also expanding their range by introducing them as replacements of their genetically similar relative, the extinct Caspian tiger, which inhabited Central and Western Asia.
-Currently, the Siberian tiger inhabits the cold mountains of the Russian Far East and northern China.
+The Siberian Tiger Introduction Project involves reintroducing the Siberian tiger in its former range and also expanding its range by translocating it as replacements of its genetically similar relative, the extinct Caspian tiger, which inhabited Central and Western Asia.

 History

 Genetic studies have revealed that Siberian and Caspian tigers are descended from the tiger population that colonized Central Asia about 10,000 years ago.
-After the end of the last ice age, the common ancestor of Siberian and Caspian Tiger migrated through the path which later became the silk route path, to colonise the steppes and Caspian Hyrcanian mixed forest.

 Siberian tigers used to be common on either side of the Amur River in Russia and China, as well as in northeastern Mongolia and South Korea.
 Caspian tigers lived around the Caspian Sea in Azerbaijan, Iran and Turkmenistan, and also further away in Armenia, Georgia and Turkey and Kazakhstan all the way to the Altai Mountains in the East.
 Caspian tigers reportedly became extinct in the 1970s after many years of hunting, poaching and habitat loss.
 Siberian tigers lost most of their ranges in Siberia and China and became extinct in the wild of Korea and Mongolia.